Home \ About CUCARD \ CUCARD Staff

 Clinical Psychology Extern

-Juliet Schwarz, M.S., is a clinical psychology extern at Columbia University Clinic for Anxiety and Related Disorders (CUCARD)-Westchester.
-She received her B.A. in psychology and elementary education from Middlebury College and is currently a third-year graduate student at Yeshiva University Ferkauf Graduate School of Psychology's Combined Clinical Child-School Psychology PsyD program.
-Through her previous training experiences, Juliet has provided individual and group therapy, conducted psychoeducational evaluations and received training and supervision on the implementation of evidence-based interventions including Dialectical Behavior Therapy (DBT), exposure and response prevention (ERP), and cognitive behavioral therapy (CBT) for a range of anxiety and mood disorders.
-Prior to attending graduate school, she worked as a Staff Associate at the Child Mind Institute where she was trained in a Parent-Child Interaction Therapy (PCIT) adaptation for Selective Mutism.
+Jill Malik, M.A., is a clinical psychology extern at CUCARD Westchester.
+She received her B.A. from the University of Southern California and her M.A. in psychology from Pepperdine University.
+Jill is a fourth-year graduate student at Yeshiva University, Ferkauf Graduate School of Psychology's Combined School-Clinical Child Psychology PsyD program.
+Through her previous training experiences, Jill has provided individual and group therapy and conducted psychoeducational evaluations.
+Jill has received training in psychodynamic therapy and the provision of evidence-based interventions, including dialectical behavior therapy (DBT), exposure and response prevention (ERP), parent-child interaction therapy (PCIT), and cognitive behavioral therapy (CBT) for anxiety, trauma, grief, and mood disorders.
+Jill’s doctoral research focuses on resilience as a preventative factor in suicide ideation and attempts among youth.

 Diane Leach